 WHERE TO EAT

-On the Charlotte end of Sylvan Park, Miel, Bobbie’s Dairy Dip, Bajo Sexto, Hattie B’s, Coco’s Italian Market and Thistle Stop Cafe (currently closed for renovations) draw diners for everything from ice cream cones to fine French cuisine.
+On the Charlotte end of Sylvan Park, Miel, Bobbie’s Dairy Dip, Bajo Sexto, Hattie B’s, Coco’s Italian Market and The Café at Thistle Farms (currently closed for renovations) draw diners for everything from ice cream cones to fine French cuisine.
 These restaurants dot the map on Charlotte Avenue from 52nd to 46th.
 East of 46th, you will find M.L.
-Rose, FLIP Burger, Farm Burger, Double Dogs, Castrillo’s Pizza and Salt & Vine.
+Rose, FLIP Burger, Farm Burger, Double Dogs, and Castrillo’s Pizza.
 Although technically Sylvan Park, this area has seen so much growth that it is beginning to stand alone.
 It is the restaurants on Murphy Road/46th Avenue (from dose. to Vegan Vee), though, that are undeniably in Sylvan Park.

 dose. opened in 2009 to bring the neighborhood great coffee, freshly baked goods and tasty lunch options.
 Their breakfast menu is a favorite at StyleBlueprint for their gluten-free treats, especially the cinnamon scone.
 Down the road, where Murphy Road meets 46th Avenue, Star Bagel also serves breakfast.
 Known for their — you guessed it — bagels, Star Bagel is the oldest locally owned and operated bagel shop and bakery cafe in Nashville.
 In addition to their breakfast and lunch bagel sandwiches, they offer salads, soups and coffee drinks.
 If you continue towards Charlotte Avenue, you will find the neighborhood’s newer breakfast option, Vegan Vee, a dedicated vegan and gluten-free bakery that creates delicious (whether you are gluten-free or vegan or neither) muffins, donuts, cupcakes, rolls and cookies.
 They only open their doors on Fridays, Saturdays and Sundays, but you can find their treats sold around town.